When do World Models Successfully Learn Dynamical Systems?

 \subsection{Linear Equations}

 Here we present the results of the training on the data produced for the heat and wave equations, as in Eq. \ref{eq:heat}.
 We learn the operator both by using modern gradient descent learning methods and traditional multivariate linear regression, to verify the machine learning methods.
-From Thm. \ref{thm:nonlinObservability} we know the reconstruction map exists, we just have to ensure the model can in fact find it in practice.
+Thm. \ref{thm:nonlinObservability} guarantees the reconstruction map exists; it remains to check it can be found in practice.